 I used a spline tool for the gentle curves of the rocker arm, then cut out circles using the extrude tool for the connecting pins and pivots, then inscribed VIYATH.COM and cut out a 1mm groove in its shape to add a bit more character.

 These blocks hold the rocker arm up.
-They are positioned 2mm further away from each other than the arm itself to allow washers to slide in between the rocker arm and the pivots, so that there is no side-to-side play.
-The holes are 6mm wide to fit a 6mm bolt as the axle.
+The sides are 2mm wider than the width of the rocket arm to allow a washer to slide in between the rocker arm and the pivots, so that there is no side-to-side play.
+The holes are 6mm wide to fit a 6mm bolt as the pivot.

-Terminal blocks are required to, of course, hold the terminal, but also to provide the 'stop' that limits the range of motion of the paddle to only a few degrees, preventing the spring from making the rocker arm shoot off every time you let go of it.
+These blocks are known as terminal blocks, and they hold the stationery electrical contact, while also providing the 'stop' that limits the range of motion of the paddle to only a few degrees, preventing the spring from making the rocker arm shoot off every time you let go of it.

 In all, the 3d printed parts looked like this, when placed in roughly the areas they will be in when fully assembled.